Physics Layers

 Performance

-Layers can be used to improve performance by reducing the number of pairs of colliders that need to be tested during collision detection.
-For example, if you don’t need your robot to be able to collide with itself, you can create a “Robot” layer and configure the layer to not interact with itself.
+Layers can be used to improve performance by reducing the number of collider pairs that need to be tested during collision detection.
+For example, if you don’t need your robot to be able to collide with itself, you can create a “Robot” layer, assign that layer to every link of your robot, then configure the layer to not interact with itself.